Who Needs Exercise?

 But, while it may not be a hard workout, it is a better exercise choice for those who are not the sporty types or previously less active.
 If one has knee, ankle or back problems running is more demanding on the body, whereas a solid walk is low impact and can be just as satisfying.

-Results have been widely proven by the medical profession that regular walking can reduce the risk for high blood pressure, high cholesterol, diabetes, and heart disease.
+Results have been widely proven by the medical profession that regular walking can reduce the risk of high blood pressure, high cholesterol, diabetes, and heart disease.
 Surely this has to be great news to those who do not enjoy running or find the more active exercise too much.

 The Many Benefits of Exercise include: